leoyyang/academic_website/content/en/authors/Leo Yang/_index.md

 highlight_name: true
 ---

-Leo Y. Yang is a Ph.D. candidate in Political Science at the University of California, San Diego (UCSD).
-His research interests include computational social science, political economy, and development economics.
-His work focus on how does the media (like newspaper and Weibo) influences economic, social, and political issues.
+Leo Y. Yang is a Ph.D. candidate in Political Science (with a Specialization in Computational Social Science) at the University of California, San Diego ([UCSD](https://ucsd.edu/)).
+He is currently the Computational Social Science Fellow of the UC Institute on Global Conflict and Cooperation ([IGCC](https://ucigcc.org)) and the student researcher of the China Data Lab of the 21st Century China Center ([21CCC](https://china.ucsd.edu/)).
+His research interests include computational social science, text as data, and development economics.
+His research focuses on how media (like newspapers and Weibo) influences social and political issues.
 He is trained as a data scientist who is capable of collecting, cleaning, and using big data to analyze the social phenomenon.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.